Nithin-GK/Nithin-GK.github.io/_pages/about.md

 A bit about myself.
 I was initially into analog integrated circuit design, and although it was going well, I did not enjoy it much.
 That is when I found out about computer vision.
 A topic that was fun, I was good at and what the world wanted.
 Moving forward, I found the theory behind diffusion models fascinating.
 (Fun fact: The basics of diffusion were proposed by Einstein himself).
 I have been working with diffusion models for the past 3 years.
 This spans Image, Video and 3-D generation using diffusion models.

+Although I want to keep learning and growing.
+Coming from a rural village in Kerala, I'm extremely grateful to be where I'm now and this has been possible because of the guidance of multiple mentors ar different phases and I want to keep this loop going.
 I'm always open to collaborations, if you are excited about diffusion models and want to work with me please feel free to reach out.

 <span style="color: green;">I am looking for a research scientist position in industry.
 Please reach out if you think I could be a good fit!</span>